-Table 2 includes Minimum Revenue Provision (MRP) and interest payable as the incremental charges for capital investment funded by borrowing.
+Table 3 includes Minimum Revenue Provision (MRP) and interest payable as the incremental charges for capital investment funded by borrowing.
 MRP is not charged until the later of i) the year following purchase or ii) the year the asset becomes operational.
 Therefore, the MRP charges are included in the calculations in the year it is estimated the MRP charges will be made.
 The ratio for the General Fund is calculated by estimating the interest payable on the average capital borrowing requirement plus the MRP charges and dividing this by the estimated number of band D equivalents.
+2023/24 is high due to the MRP charges on new vehicle purchases.
+The MRP charge for vehicles is based on the borrowing amount for the vehicles divided by the expected life of the vehicles.
+Compared to other assets e.g. buildings, vehicles usually have a shorter life and therefore annual MRP costs are higher.

-There is not anticipated to be any new borrowing for the HRA between 2021/22 - 2023/24.
+There is not anticipated to be any new borrowing for the HRA between 2023/24 - 2025/26.